Children's Readings

 First Reading: Jeremiah 31:7-9

 Sarah looked forward to the holiday trip at her grandmother's house.
 She would get to see all her cousins, play with Grandma's old, beautiful dolls, and run through her large backyard that had its own pond.
 The last time she went to Grandma's she got dirty and no one cared.
-Grandma house meant good food, good company, and good times.
+Grandma's house meant good food, good company, and good times.
 It meant a place to be free and explore.
 It was a truly happy place.

 In today's first reading, Jeremiah told the people they would be going home.
-They had been scattered throughout the world by choice or be force.
+They had been scattered throughout the world by choice or by force.
 But, God would bring them together.
 The trip home would go smoothly.
 He would take care of everyone, including the sick and the blind.
 They would all be together in their favorite place.

 For some people, their favorite place is at Grandma's.
 For others, it is home after a long journey.
 Still, for others who are sick, it is the ability to be well and whole again.
 Let us pray that God will take us to our favorite place, where we will have truly happy hearts.